objectionary/news.eolang.org/_posts/2022/11/2022-11-25-xmir-guide.md

 ## Sheets

-The `<sheets>` element contains a list of all post-processors that were applied to the document after is parsing.
+The `<sheets>` element contains a list of all post-processors that were applied to the document after its parsing.
 We process our XMIR documents using dozens of XSL stylesheets.
 That's why the name of the XML element.
 You may find something like this over there: